 What is Thalomid?

-Thalomid is part of a class of drugs called Immunomodulatory drugs or IMiDs®.
-IMiDs work against cancer cells partly by impacting the functioning of the immune system.
+Thalomid is part of a class of drugs called immunomodulatory drugs (IMiDs).
+IMiDs work against cancer cells partly by supporting the functioning of the immune system.

 How is Thalomid used in multiple myeloma?